Transilvania International Film Festival – 17th edition | May, 25th – June, 3rd, 2018, Cluj-Napoca

 An international jury composed of five international personalities of the seventh art will award the following prizes:

-"Transilvania" Trophy – awarded to the best film in the official competition, worth 15.000 Euros (equally divided between the director and the main producer)
+"Transilvania" Trophy – awarded to the best film in the Official Competition, worth 15.000 Euros (equally divided between the director and the main producer).
+The award cannot be awarded ex-aequo

 Best Director – worth 5000 Euros (goes to the director of the film)